apocalyptech/choosable/README.md

 This section is really only useful for someone who's hoping to use this utility to ensure that they've seen 100% of the book in question.
-In Romeo and/or Juliet, what we call a "page" isn't really a physical page.
+In *Romeo and/or Juliet*, what we call a "page" isn't really a physical page.
 In fact, the book itself eschews that term, and instead of "Turn to page 282," it just says "Turn to 282."
 Each number can span multiple physical pages, depending on the length of the text, and each physical page can